 Some were hysterical.
 You may have seen one or ten.

 Of course we're not the only ones who love plantains.
 They are just as popular in Cuba and Puerto Rico and well-appreciated in other Latin American countries.
 Let's just say that I love creating recipes with our favorite fruit (yes, plantain is a fruit).

-The changes I made included adding a ton of ingredients (the recipe only had about four), not using lard (does anyone use it anymore?), garnishing with plantain chips instead of chopped tostones for extra crispiness, adding bell pepper for extra flavor and color, adding hot sauce – a touch of spiciness that I find goes great with the mild sweetness of this soup – and garnishing with cheese.
+The changes I made included adding a ton of ingredients (the recipe only had about four), not using lard (not easy to find anymore), garnishing with plantain chips instead of chopped tostones for extra crispiness, adding bell pepper for extra flavor and color, adding hot sauce - a touch of spiciness that I find goes great with the mild sweetness of this soup - and garnished with cheese.

-So if you are rich, and can afford to buy plantains, try this soup.
-It’s crazy-good.
+So if you are rich, and can afford to buy plantains right now, try this plantain soup.
+It's crazy-good.
 After all, anything that combines ripe plantains and green plantains is like a double dose of awesome.

 - 2 tablespoons of olive oil